Supernova-45/poly-mathcounts/_news/announcement_3.md

 layout: post
 title: 2024 AMC 8
 date: 2024-1-18
-inline: false
-related_posts: false
+description: 17 students took the nationwide AMC 8 exam for the first time, and Poly scored well above the national average.
+tags: national, individual
+categories: contests
 ---

 17 students took the nationwide AMC 8 exam for the first time, and Poly scored well above the national average.
 Three sixth-graders landed on the Achievement Roll.